nakamasato/cloud-run-app-template/terraform/README.md

 ```

 > [!WARNING]
-> It might fail for the first time, because the Cloud Run service account is not created yet.
+> It might fail for the first time, because it takes some time to enable the Cloud Run service API.
 Please try again.

 ## More